Last Updated: August 15 2023

 For purchase orders, only the total is rounded after all individual items have been added together.

 Your tax may or may not be included in the rounding, depending on your Financial Defaults.
-To learn more, see Financial Defaults.
+Learn more in How to Set Up Financial Defaults.